agentmorris/MegaDetector/megadetector.md

 If you have a deep-learning-friendly GPU, you will also need to have a recent [NVIDIA driver](https://www.nvidia.com/download/index.aspx) installed.
 If you don't have an Nvidia GPU, it's OK,  you can still run MegaDetector on your CPU, and you don't need to install any special drivers.

-### 2. Download the MegaDetector model(s) (optional)
+### 2. Optional: download the MegaDetector model(s)

-<b>This step is optional</b>; when you run MegaDetector, you can tell it to automatically download a MegaDetector model file, in which case it will get put in a temporary directory on your computer.
+<b>This step is optional; in fact, the only reason to run this step is if you will not have an Internet connection later when you need to run MegaDetector</b>.

+Otherwise, when you run MegaDetector later in these instructions, the model file will get downloaded automatically.

-If you want to save MegaDetector to a particular folder, download one or more MegaDetector model files ([MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt), [MDv5b](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5b.0.0.pt), and/or [MDv4](https://lilawildlife.blob.core.windows.net/lila-wildlife/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb)) to your computer.
-These instructions will assume that you have downloaded MegaDetector to a folder called "c:\megadetector" (on Windows) or to a folder called "megadetector" within your home folder (on Linux/Mac), but if you put it somewhere else, that's fine, just be sure to change it in the steps below that point to a model file.
-If you don't care where it goes, and you don't know yet which version you want to use, you'll have an easier time working through these instructions if you download [MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt) to those folders, i.e. if the model file lives at "c:\megadetector\md_v5a.0.0.pt" (on Windows) or "/Users/your-user-name/megadetector/md_v5a.0.0pt" (on Mac).
+That said, if you want to save MegaDetector to a particular folder, download one or more MegaDetector model files (typically [MDv5a](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5a.0.0.pt), but you can also download [MDv5b](https://github.com/agentmorris/MegaDetector/releases/download/v5.0/md_v5b.0.0.pt) and/or [MDv4](https://lilawildlife.blob.core.windows.net/lila-wildlife/models/camera_traps/megadetector/md_v4.1.0/md_v4.1.0.pb)) to your computer.
+You can put them anywhere, later in these instructions you'll tell the relevant scripts where to find the model file.

 ### 3. Clone the relevant git repos and add them to your path, and set up your Python environment